marciomonzon/user-eda-architecture/README.md

 # Event Driven Architecture example
-Please take a look in the diagram below to uderstand my example project.
+Please take a look in the diagram below to understand my example project.
 <br>
 ## Architecture Diagram